Making a plan to save at tax time

 The start of the New Year means its tax season again.
 As you gather your tax records and prepare to file, why not use this annual responsibility to take another step towards building financial security for yourself or your family?
 For many Americans, a tax refund is the largest check they will receive all year.
 Saving all or part of that refund can help you prepare for unforeseen expenses throughout the year or perhaps reach a larger savings goal.

 Research has shown that setting aside just $500 can cover a lot of the emergency expenses people often experience.
 Perhaps, though, you want to catch up on some bills, save for a major purchase, or even treat yourself to something special.
 Whatever you have in mind, tax time is a great opportunity to put money aside.

 Here are some basic steps to take.

 - Estimate your refund.
 Think about how much you might get back in a refund, based on what you received last year.
 Keep in mind, there were several changes to the tax laws in 2018.
-Find out how these could impact your refund this year.

 - Identify and prioritize your bills.
 This includes essentials like rent and utilities, as well as bills you would like to pay off or pay down.
 If you need help, the Bureau has several helpful worksheets to track your spending and get a handle on your debt.